POLearn/stylish-course-to-stylus/content/02_solidity/01_mapping/README.md

 After deploying, you might need to **activate** the contract, which could trigger a second transaction.
 Once that's done, you're all set!

 Next, we’ll move on to **setting values in the nested mapping**.
 Also, don’t forget to **submit your transaction to Proof of Learn!** 🚀

+You can also check out practical examples here:
+🔗 Arbitrum Stylus by Example – Mapping